mnorelli/project-1/README.md

 ###Unsolved Problems

-Much of the running of the application happens inside the `done` function of the `get` call against MapBox's geocoder API.
-Can an object be built to carry the data out from this function's scope to the rest of the application without polluting global space?
+Bootstrap seems to be turning off MapBox navigation.
+Map pan and zoom don't work after the start of the game.

 New map elements are shown by swapping out a whole MapBox style with another containing one or two changes authored in MapBox Studio.
 A better method would be to add JSON objects of just one elemet, like capital cities, directly into the map, smoothing the transition.

-Finding an appropriate hosted data source proved challenging.
+Finding an appropriate hosted data source for map details proved challenging.
 To get the project to completion without AJAX calls, a JSON object containing all world coutries in with multiple attributes is included in the Javascript file.
 Clearly, AJAX calls would be better.

 Can the opening screen be a map that is moving?